rtaormina/waterwatch/docs/e2e_testing/analysis/e2e-analysis-001.md

 ## Test Steps
 1. Add precondition measurements.
 2. Navigate to map page.
-3. Click add measurement.
+3. Click open menu.
-4. Fill in the test data.
-5. Select submit and click submit on the modal.
-6. Navigate to the hexagon at 52,4 latitude longitude.
+4. Click compare hexagons.
+5. Zoom to right level
+6. Move to correct coordinates.
-7. Select hexagon.
+7. Click on the first hexagon.
-8. Verify that the summary statistics are correct.
-9. Select 'see details'.
-10. Confirm analysis page is open.
+8. Confirm that it is selected.
-11. Close analysis page.
-12. Verify that summary statistics are also closed.
+9. Click next group.
+10. Move and click on other hexagon.
+11. Click compare.
+12. Assert that compare menu and the graph pops up.
+13. Check that closing works

 ## Test Data
 Location: latitude 52 longitude 4